4-uniform Maker-Breaker and Maker-Maker games are PSPACE-complete: -completeness of 4-uniform Maker-Breaker games

+\item First, there are the moves that come in response to a greedy move by Maker.
+Those are already covered by Claim \ref{cla:optimalgreedy}.

+\item Second, there are some moves labelled ``f'' that do not come in response to a greedy move by Maker.
+It is easy to check that these are indeed forced moves.
+For an active node in $B_{1,2}$, when Breaker is supposed to pick $y_5$ as the final move of that sequence, that move is forced since Maker has already picked all the other vertices of the edge $\{p_b,q_b,x_3,y_5\}$ or $\{p_c,q_c,x_3,y_5\}$ depending on the scenario.
+For an active node in $M_{1,2}$, when Breaker is supposed to pick $z_1$ (resp. $z_2$) after Maker has picked $z_2$ (resp. $z_1$), that move is forced since Maker has already picked all the other vertices of the edge $\{x_1,x_2,z_1,z_2\}$.

+\item Finally, there is the case of an active node $v \in B_{1,2}$, as Breaker chooses between picking $y_3$ or $y_4$.
+This choice happens after five moves have been made in the current sequence, with the updated gadget being pictured in Figure \ref{fig:breakerchoice}.

 We can see that Breaker must pick one of $y_3$, $y_4$ or $p_b$, otherwise Maker can win in two moves by picking $y_3$ and then $y_4$ or $p_b$.
-Similarly, Breaker must pick one of $y_3$, $y_4$ or $p_c$, otherwise Maker can win in two moves.
-These two facts combined ensure that Breaker must pick either $y_3$ or $y_4$, and both moves are allowed by regular play. \end{proof}
+Similarly, Breaker must pick one of $y_3$, $y_4$ or $p_c$, otherwise Maker can win in two moves by picking $y_4$ and then $y_3$ or $p_b$.
+These two facts combined ensure that Breaker must indeed pick either $y_3$ or $y_4$ to avoid losing after two more Maker moves. \qedhere \end{itemize} \end{proof}

 \begin{claim} Assume that both players have followed regular play thus far, and that regular play is not over.
 If it is Maker's turn, then it is optimal for Maker to follow regular play with her next move.
-More specifically: in all situations where regular play suggests a move labelled ``g'' in Tables \ref{tab:tableau1} and \ref{tab:tableau2}, then that move is indeed a greedy move as per Lemma \ref{lem:greedy}, whereas in all other situations, violating regular play leads to a losing position for Maker. \end{claim}
+More specifically: in all situations where regular play suggests a move labelled ``g'' (resp. ``2-g'', resp. ``3-g'') in Tables \ref{tab:tableau1}--\ref{tab:tableau2}--\ref{tab:tableau3}, then that move is indeed a 1-greedy move (resp.
+2-greedy move, resp.
+3-greedy move) as per Definition \ref{def:greedy}, whereas in all other situations, violating regular play yields a losing position for Maker. \end{claim}